 For further information, please visit the government website.

-Cayman Islands companies law is based on English common law.
+Cayman Islands Companies Act (As Amended) is based on English common law.
 The most popular type of Cayman Islands company is the exempted company.
 A royal decree in 1798 freed exempted companies from tax indefinitely, and this decree remains in force.
 Exempted companies may apply for a 20-year tax exemption certificate, further enhancing their tax exempt status.

 In November 2001, a new agreement with the United States (US) for the exchange of information was signed.
 This provides for the exchange of information, upon request, for criminal tax evasion and civil and administrative matters relating to US federal income.
 The agreement applies to criminal tax evasion for taxable periods commencing 1 January 2004, and to all other tax matters for taxable periods commencing 1 January 2006.